galvezsh/omvsetup/readme.md

 - docker-buildx-plugin
 - docker-compose-plugin

-4. Install Fastfetch
+**4. Install Fastfetch**
-Fetches the latest release directly from GitHub and adds fastfetch to .bashrc.
+- Fetches the latest release directly from GitHub and adds fastfetch to .bashrc.

-5. Install OMV-Extras
+**5. Install OMV-Extras**
-Executes the OMV-Extras installation script from GitHub.
+- Executes the OMV-Extras installation script from GitHub.

-6. Custom tweaks
+**6. Custom tweaks**
-Creates user groups Administradores and Usuarios.
+- Creates user groups Administradores and Usuarios.

 ## 📝 Notes